 I’m not proud to admit this either.
-After all, what I teach on this blog and in Trailblazer is all about working on your own terms and waking up excited about what you get to do.
+After all, this blog and Trailblazer is all about working on your own terms and waking up excited about what you get to do.

 When I fall out of love with my work it seems like there are so many other interesting things I could be doing.
 An interesting documentary on Netflix, an audiobook I just downloaded.
 Even doing the dishes seems more interesting (no matter how much they glare at me).

 As Steve Jobs said, when that goes on more than a few days in a row I have to stop and ask myself what’s changed.

 What is it about my work that I’ve come to despise?
 Why am I feeling so much resistance?
 Is there some way that I need to evolve or shift directions?

 I think there’s a striking difference between when you start out working toward a dream and when it’s actually gotten off the ground; when it’s moved from a nebulous sketch on a folded up napkin, to a fully operating vision that now has a life of its own.

 When no one’s watching, it’s easy to stay excited, enthused, engaged.
 Anything is possible.